Anwar Ali presents his case before AIFF Medical Committee | Goal.com

 But it is likely that the Emergency Committee will stick to the advisory provided by the in-house medical committee and AFC's chief medical officer.

-It is understood that Anwar is mulling legal options in case the AIFF decides not to allow him to play professiona, competitive football.
+It is understood that Anwar is mulling legal options in case the AIFF decides not to allow him to play professional, competitive football.

 Even, when Ali travelled to France in 2019, to be examined by Dr Francois Carre, chief of the medical department of sports medicine at the University Hospital of Rennes, he also opined that the “practice of a competitive sport in competition presented an excessively high risk of a serious cardiac accident."